elusivecodes/FrostColor/README.md

 #### Palette

-- `shades` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `shades` is a number indicating how shades you wish to generate, and will default to *10*.
-- `tints` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `tints` is a number indicating how shades you wish to generate, and will default to *10*.
-- `tones` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `tones` is a number indicating how shades you wish to generate, and will default to *10*.

 ```javascript
 const colorPalette = color.palette(shades, tints, tones);